 The story of Eilean Donan Castle and of Eilean Donan, the island on which it stands, is an ancient one.
 Until the 1920s traces remained of what was probably an Iron Age fort and settlement on the island.
 This is perhaps no surprise.
 Eilean Donan stands in a strategically important location.
 To its west is Loch Alsh which helps separate the Isle of Skye from the mainland.
-To its south east the loch becomes Loch Duich, and extends for five miles inland to the mouth of Glen Shiel.
-To its north the narrower Loch Long extends for over four miles into the surrounding mountains.
+To its south-east the loch becomes Loch Duich, and extends for five miles inland to the mouth of Glen Shiel.
+To its north-east the narrower Loch Long extends for over four miles into the surrounding mountains.

-By the 600s, it seems that the island here was the site of a monastic cell founded by the Irish bishop, St Donan: and the name Eilean Donan or "Island of Donan" has stuck ever since.
+By the late 500s, it seems that the island here was the site of a monastic cell founded by the Irish missionary, St Donan: and the name Eilean Donan or "Island of Donan" has stuck ever since.
 The next stage in the story came in the mid 1200s, when Kenneth MacKenzie held the island for the Scottish crown against Norse incursions with the help of a large medieval stone castle he built here.
 This seems to have enclosed virtually the whole area of the island with a curtain wall, supplemented by a keep and a massive northern tower built with walls some 4.3m thick.

 Some time around 1400, for reasons that remain unclear, the castle was dramatically reduced in size so it covered a total area that was only a fraction of it previous size: 528 square metres compared with nearly 3,000 square metres for the earlier castle.
 The focus remained the earlier keep, but it was now accompanied by a much smaller courtyard in which were located a number of domestic buildings.
 The massive Northern Tower and much of the curtain wall were apparently demolished.
 The third phase of the castle involved further construction during the 1500s, of a heptagonal bastion to the east of the main castle linked to it by a tapering extension of the courtyard.
 This seems to have been built as a platform for cannons, and provided a new and more easily defended main entrance to the castle.

 After King James VII/II was displaced by William and Mary in the "Glorious Revolution" of 1688, a series of Jacobite uprisings took place intended to reverse the revolution.
 The best known of these occurred in 1689, 1715, and 1745.
 Rather less well known was the attempt by Jacobites with Spanish support to launch what amounted to a second Armada in 1719.
-The plan was for a main force to land in southern England, preceded by a diversionary attack in north west Scotland which it was hoped would raise the Jacobite clans and draw Government forces away from the site of the main landings.
+The plan was for a main force to land in southern England, preceded by a diversionary attack in north-west Scotland which it was hoped would raise the Jacobite clans and draw Government forces away from the site of the main landings.

 On 13 April 1719, William Murray, Earl of Tullibardine, and George Keith, the Earl Marischal of Scotland, landed with a force of Spanish marines in Lochalsh, and sent out messengers to call the clans to arms.
-The debacle of the failed 1715 uprising was still fresh in many memories, however, and only around 1,200 clansmen answered the call.
+The debacle of the failed 1715 uprising was still fresh in many memories, however, and only around 1,000 clansmen answered the call.
 The Jacobites took control of Eilean Donan Castle as their headquarters, and it was garrisoned by 46 Spanish marines.
 Meanwhile, the main Spanish fleet carrying 7,000 men ran into a storm in the English Channel and was dispersed, causing their attack to be called off.
 On 10 May 1719 three Royal Navy frigates sailed into Loch Alsh and Loch Duich and bombarded Eilean Donan Castle.
-The garrison surrendered and the Navy proceeded to blow up what remained of the castle to prevent it being used again: with 343 barrels of Spanish gunpowder that had been stored here.
+The garrison surrendered and the Navy proceeded to blow up what remained of the castle to prevent it being used again: along with 343 barrels of Spanish gunpowder that had been stored here.